-It appears, indeed, that it was first of all to Muller-Thym that McLuhan described his breakthrough in early 1960 regarding “a sensus communis for external senses”, aka “a more inclusive ecology than any previously envisaged”, aka “an outer consensus of technology and experience”, aka a new notion of ontological “center-margin interplay” or “equilibrium” or “substitutability” that would ground our internal regime of the senses, aka a vision for the contemporary global village world of a commodius vicus of recirculation as the “Uni-versity of Being“24:
+It appears, indeed, that it was first of all to Muller-Thym that McLuhan described the key to his breakthrough in early 1960 regarding “a sensus communis for external senses”, aka “a more inclusive ecology than any previously envisaged”, aka “an outer consensus of technology and experience”, aka a new notion of ontological or external “center-margin interplay” or “equilibrium” or “substitutability” that would ground our internal regime of the senses (rather than vice versa), aka a vision for the contemporary global village world of a commodius vicus of recirculation as the “Uni-versity of Being“31:

-The break-through in media study has come at last, and it can be stated as the principle of complementarity25: that the structural impact of any situation is subjectively completed as to the cycle of the senses.
-(McLuhan to Muller-Thym, February 19th, 1960)26
+The break-through in media study has come at last, and it can be stated as the principle of complementarity32: that the structural impact of any situation is subjectively completed as to the cycle of the senses.
+(McLuhan to Muller-Thym, February 19th, 1960)33

 The appeal to Bernard and Eckhart in this same letter (as cited above) might again suggest some sort of mysticism.
 It is clear from all these passages taken together, however, that McLuhan was contemplating something very much like chemistry and genetics, but for the always mediated phenomena of individual and collective experience: